 ASE meets the industry’s objectives by managing a certification process that assesses the knowledge and capabilities of automotive mechanics against a set of standards delineated by a panel of national experts.
 Members of this panel include auto manufacturers, educators, technicians, and other industry-related professionals.
 The National Institute for Automotive Service Excellence offers a variety of subspecialty automotive certifications, which are discussed in detail further on.

 An ASE certification reveals to future employers that the certification holder's abilities and skills have met the stringent standards set forth by ASE experts.
-Both employers and customers understand that an ASE certification is a symbol of distinction and excellence.
+Both employers and customers understand that the certification is a symbol of distinction and excellence.

 An ASE certified automotive professional is deemed trustworthy and skillful.
 Hundreds of thousands of automotive professionals hold an ASE certification in one of the several certifications offered.
 Are you ready?